 The question of whether or not wild growth hair oil contains sulfur came from recently from a reader.
-Also listed it the full list of ingredients for the growth oil, just in case you are looking for the it.
+Also listed is the full list of ingredients for the growth oil, just in case you are looking for it.
 Let’s talk about Wild Growth Hair Oil briefly before I get into the answer or whether or not it contains sulfur.

 Many of us that have been on our hair growth journey for a few years and frequent hair forums became familiar with Wild Growth Hair Oil some years ago.
 This is definitely not a new product.
 There have been many women who swear they have received an increase in growth using the oil.
 I have never tried it.
 I have opted for making my own growth aid.
 However, if you do not want to channel your inner mixologist, I understand.
 This post is for you 🙂

 According to the manufacturer’s site, Wild Growth Hair Oil is designed for use by any hair type.
 The site states the oil will: